secondlife/viewer/doc/testplans/pbr_terrain_feature_gating.md

 - Low: Base color only (looks similar to texture terrain)
 - Medium-Low, and machines that do not support greater than 16 textures such as Macs: All PBR textures enabled except emissive textures.
 - Medium: All PBR textures enabled

+## PBR Alpha

+PBR terrain does not support materials with alpha blend or double-sided.
+In addition, the viewer does not make any guarantees about what will render behind the terrain if alpha is used.